-- 14.3.1 A Voluntary Participating TSN Teacher is a classroom teacher with permanent status who volunteers to participate in the TSN program.
-Voluntary Participating Teachers are for teacher assistance and support only and the Consulting Teacher shall not document any performance review.
-A Voluntary Participating Teacher may terminate his/her participation in the program at any time. - 14.3.2 A Voluntary Participating Teacher may change his/her Consulting Teacher at any time when requested by either the Voluntary Participating Teacher or the Consulting Teacher, with approval from the Joint Committee. - 14.3.3 All communication between the Consulting Teacher and the Voluntary Participating Teacher shall be confidential, and without written consent of the Voluntary Participating Teacher, shall not be shared with any others, including the site administrator and the Joint Committee.
+- 14.2.3 A Referred Participating Teacher or Consulting Teacher may request a one-time assignmentof-partnership change within the first sixty (60) workdays by submitting the request in writing to the Joint Committee. - 14.2.4 The Referred Participating Teacher has the right to request a meeting with the Joint Committee members and/or appropriate administrator throughout these procedures and be represented by the Association representative of his/her choice. - 14.2.5 A Voluntary Participating Teacher is a classroom teacher with permanent status who volunteers to participate in the PAR program.
+Voluntary Participating Teachers are for peer assistance only and the Consulting Teacher shall not document any performance review.
+A Voluntary Participating Teacher may terminate his/her participation in the program at any time. - 14.2.6 A Voluntary Participating Teacher may change his/her Consulting Teacher at any time when requested by either the Voluntary Participating Teacher or the Consulting Teacher, with approval from the Joint Committee. - 14.2.7 All communication between the Consulting Teacher and the Voluntary Participating Teacher shall be confidential, and without written consent of the Voluntary Participating Teacher, shall not be shared with any others, including the site administrator and the Joint Committee. - 14.2.8 The Peer Assistance Program for first and second year teachers new to the profession and for out-of-state teachers with less than five years of classroom experience, will be the District's Induction Program. - 14.2.9 Probationary unit members not included in the District's Induction Program may request peer assistance from the PAR Joint Committee.
+When approved, assistance will be provided by a Consulting Teacher or a Support Provider under the same terms of this article which apply to Volunteer PAR Participants.